Phthia (mistress of Amyntor): Mythology

+Analysis

+Development of the myth

+The second version of this tale was dramatised by Euripides in his now lost tragedy Phoenix.
+A scholiast on the Iliad credits the rhetoric Aristodemus of Nysa with the defence of Phoenix and an alternate reading of the Iliads passage, as well as Sosiphanes, Euripides and one Harpocration with presenting him as a guiltless party.
+Euripides is the earliest known author to have treated the myth after Homer (as the contents of Sophocles' lost Phoenix are unknown), and might had been the innovator of the false rape accusation and Phoenix's blinding, which became very dominant elements of the narrative afterwards.
+The play is a typical example of Euripides' early period starring "evil women" and their wrongdoings, particularly of the "Potiphar's wife" motif.
+As evidenced from the Cyzicene epigrams (a collection of nineteen poems of the Palatine Anthology that describe the myth-themed reliefs displayed on the columns of Temple of Apollonis, a second-century BC temple at Cyzicus) the variation with Phthia's lie was used in a 2nd-century Cyzicene temple.

 Symbolism

 The word used by Homer to describe the concubine in relation to her liaision with Amyntor is παλλακίς (pallakís), an alternative spelling of παλλακή (pallakḗ), meaning 'concubine' or 'young girl'.
 In ancient Greek culture, a pallake or pallakis was a man's unmarried consort, one of lower status than a legally married wife, but she stood higher than a mere prostitute or a hetaira.

 The late version recounted by Apollodorus is one of several examples of a popular archetype used in Greek mythology and worldwide, known as 'Potiphar's wife', in which a woman, typically an already married one, attempts to seduce a man but fails and then goes on to accuse him of sexual assault or rape to a male relative of hers.
 Usually this is done out of fear of the woman’s inappropriate behaviour being exposed to said male relative.

 The most notable Greek example of that is Hippolytus and his stepmother Phaedra, the son and wife of the Athenian hero Theseus respectively; other examples include Stheneboea with Bellerophon, Cleoboea with Antheus, and Ochne with Eunostus.
 The parallels between such stories and the Biblical tale of Joseph, Potiphar and Potiphar's wife can be seen very clearly.
+According to the Suda lexicon, Hieronymus of Rhodes recorded a tale about how the Attic hero-god Anagyros caused an old man's mistress to fall in love with his younger son, and compared it to the Euripides' version of Amyntor's mistress and son.